Arizona

 Fair Credit Reporting Act (FCRA)

 The FCRA regulates the collection, dissemination, and use of consumer credit information.
-Consumer reporting agencies, users of credit reports, and furnishers of credit data in Arizona must all comply with FCRA requirements.
+Consumer reporting agencies, users of credit reports, and furnishers of credit data in Arizona must comply with FCRA requirements.

 How to Report a Data Breach in Arizona